A primer on semiconvex functions in general potential theories: Semiconvex approximation via sup-convolution

+Moreover, it is not difficult to show that the sup-convolution is the pointwise limit of integal convolutions (mollifications).
+The proof of this fact is a direct application of a general large deviations result, due to Varadhan; it is given in \cite{capdol} for the analogous result concerning the {\em inf-convolution}, whose definition is given in the following remark. \end{remark}

-\begin{remark} In \Cref{baspropsc} below, we prove that supconvolutions are quasi-convex functions.
-In the obvious manner, one can also define the \emph{inf-convolution} and prove that it is quasi-concave.
-Moreover, it is not difficult to see that if $\epsilon$ is sufficiently small, then the $\epsilon$-supconvolution (resp.\ $\epsilon$-inf-convolution) of a quasi-concave (resp.\ quasi-convex) function remains quasi-concave (resp.\ quasi-convex).
+\begin{remark} In \Cref{baspropsc} below, we prove that sup-convolutions are semiconvex functions.
+In the obvious manner, one can also define the $\epsilon$-\emph{inf-convolution}

+and prove that it is semiconcave.
+Moreover, it is not difficult to see that if $\epsilon$ is sufficiently small, then the $\epsilon$-sup-convolution (resp.\ $\epsilon$-inf-convolution) of a semiconcave (resp.\ semiconvex) function remains semiconcave (resp.\ semiconvex).
 This fact, along with the characterization given in \Cref{charc11}, proves a part of a well-known result of Lasry and Lions~\cite{laslio} on \emph{sup-inf-convolutions} being $C^{1,1}$. \end{remark}

+\begin{remark} The sup-convolution and inf-convolution are also used to give representation formulas for generalized solutions to Cauchy problems for Hamilton-Jacobi equations on $\R^n$ by way of the Hopf--Lax formula.
+This was first shown in \cite{hopf} and extended to the viscosity setting in \cite{barev}, with many subsequent developments.
+The simplest example is that, when $X = \R^n$, the function $u(x, \epsilon) \defeq u_\epsilon(x)$ defined in \eqref{infconv} is the solution at time $t =\epsilon$ of

+This helps to understand the regularizing effect of the Hamilton--Jacobi equation, since the inf-convolution of a semicontinuous initial datum is semiconcave. \end{remark}

-Four important properties of the supconvolution are gathered in the following theorem.
+Four important properties of the sup-convolution are gathered in the following theorem.
 We have already partially revealed the first one.